franckferman/Hyper-V_Toolbox/README.md

 The ultimate interest of this project (and of this tool as a whole) is to save time and to improve the comfort of use considerably.
 Whether you are a technician, an administrator, a student, a teacher or even just a computer enthusiast wishing to use Hyper-V for your various projects, this tool will be an undeniable ally.

 The principle of Hyper-V Toolbox is simple.
 It is an interactive script (with multiple choices adapting to the user's answers) strongly user-friendly and allowing (among other things) the management and advanced manipulation of Hyper-V from your terminal.

-For more images, please refer to the document.

 <br />Here is an overview of the available features: